baphus/bnhsedocumentrequest/README.md

 - Timestamps all actions
 - Links actions to users

-### Email Notifications
+### Notifications
-- OTP codes
+- OTP codes are shown in-app only.
+No email notifications are sent.
-- Request confirmation
-- Status change notifications
-- Professional HTML templates

 ## Configuration